tyu012/mp8-linked-lists-revisited/README.md

 Revisiting our implementation of doubly-linked lists, considering the effects of a well-known variant.

+Showing that a circular doubly-linked list with a dummy node reduces the number of edge cases we need to consider in the iterator code.

+Implementing a "fail-fast" strategy for list iterators.

 ## Acknowledgements

 This mini-project contains files from the doubly-linked lists and circularly-linked